crutchbandicoot/express_server/README.md

 # Express Server boilerplate
-This is a boilerplate express server written in Typescript
+This is an express server boilerplate

 ## Technologies used
 * Typescript